catalogfi/garden.js/docs/docs/cookbook/SwapperFrontend.md

   }, [evmProvider]);
 ```

 `useGardenSetup` will set the garden provider whenever the evm provider changes.
 More on creation of wallets here [Creating Wallets](../developers/sdk/sdk-guides/CreatingWallets.md).
+Orderbook needs a signer to authenticate the user and optionally url, domain and store(used for caching auth tokens).
+The url being used here is a test orderbook url.
+Remove the url if you want to use the production orderbook.

 ## Root component

 ```ts
 import SwapComponent from "./SwapComponent";
 import TransactionsComponent from "./TransactionComponent";